HomeAll Buyer GuidesBest AI Tools for Greenhouse Recruiting Teams (2026): Screening, Ranking, and Rediscovery

 Stage advancementMoves candidates forward, holds, or rejects based on score thresholds

-• Multilingual interviews.
-For global teams hiring across languages, Tenzo supports multilingual interviews and can handle language switching mid-conversation.
+• Multilingual support.
+For global teams hiring across languages, Tenzo AI supports multilingual interviews and language switching mid-conversation.

 Limitations

-Tenzo is also priced as an enterprise product.
-Very small teams with low interview volume may not see enough ROI to justify the investment.
-And because Tenzo conducts structured interviews rather than free-form conversations, the candidate experience feels different from a human phone screen — some candidates adapt quickly, while others find the format unfamiliar.
-For more details on capabilities and tradeoffs, see our full Tenzo review.
+Tenzo AI is priced at the enterprise level.
+Very small teams with low interview volume may not see enough ROI to justify the cost.
+And because structured AI interviews feel different from a human phone screen, some candidate populations adapt quickly while others find the format unfamiliar.
+Completion rates vary by segment.
+For a full breakdown of capabilities and trade-offs, see our Tenzo AI review.

 Best for